desmos-labs/desmos/docs/architecture/adr-008-change-the-plain-text-encoding-the-links-to-hex.md

 	return nil
 }
 ```
-In addition, the function to generate chain link json in CLI tool is `generateChainLinkJSON`.
+In addition we will modify the `generateChainLinkJSON` function to use hex-encoded plain text.
-We will modify it to use hex-encoded plain text, it will be like:
+It will look like the following:
 ```go
 // generateChainLinkJSON returns build a new ChainLinkJSON intance using the provided mnemonic and chain configuration func generateChainLinkJSON(mnemonic string, chain chainlinktypes.Chain) (profilescliutils.ChainLinkJSON, error) {